 A good password manager will not only save you the effort of remembering dozens of different logins for all your online accounts, it will also help keep them secure by generating strong passwords that are impossible to guess, and storing them all safely in an encrypted vault.

 In a hurry?
 The best password manager of 2021 is Dashlane

-We evaluated dozens of password managers but ended up testing only a handful of them, which we trusted.
-Choosing the best one is an important decision, so we've put all the best options to the test, and picked out the ones that we'd trust to secure our own account details.
-Many of the password managers here offer both free and paid accounts, so you can pick one that suits your needs, and your wallet.
+We picked out the ones that we'd trust to secure our own account details.
+Many of the ones listed here offer both free and paid accounts, so you can pick one that suits your needs, and your wallet.